Student Organization Policies and Procedures

 3. May NOT host events, trips, etc.

-All Student Organizations, regardless of tier, MUST have an advisor approved by the Dean of Students or their designee.
+All Student Organizations (SO), regardless of tier, MUST have an advisor approved by the Dean of Students or their designee.
 An advisor may be any current MWCC employee (staff/faculty, full-time/part-time) that agrees to adhere to all Student Organization Policies & Procedures set forth by the Student Government Association and the Student Life Office.

 Serving as an SO advisor is considered a volunteer position that should not interfere with the employee's regularly assigned duties.
 In some instances, serving as an SO advisor fulfills a volunteer requirement for an employee.
 All advisors should discuss expectations with their supervisor to ensure that conflicts between job duties and advisor requirements do not occur.